• Medal of Honor

 B. Gen. Frederick Walker (F.W.)
 Castle, CMH

-General Castle earned a Medal Of Honour posthumously for his actions while leading a 2,000-aircraft bomber formation over Europe on December 24, 1944.
+General Castle was awarded the Medal Of Honor posthumously for his actions while leading a 2,000-aircraft bomber formation over Europe on December 24, 1944.
 General Castle was born on October 14, 1908, in Manila, Philipines.
 After serving two years in the New Jersey National Guard, he attended the United States Military Academy at West Point, New York.
 After graduating from the academy in June 1930, he was assigned to the Air Corps for flight training at March Field, California, and Kelly Field, Texas and completed his training in October 1931.

 Reentering active service in January 1942, General Castle was one of eight officers selected to accompany Major General Ira Eaker to England to form the Eighth Air Force.

 Promoted to Colonel, he took command of the 94th Bomb Group and in April 1944, he became the commanding officer of the 4th Combat Bomb Wing.
 He led many combat missions, including a mission to Refensburg and in November 1944 he was promoted to Brigadier General.

 On December 24, 1944, on his 30th bombing mission, General Castle was killed while leading an air division of B-17's over Liege, Belgium.
 En route to the target, his plane lost an engine, forcing him to drop from the lead of the formation and his aircraft was then attacked by German fighters.
 Since he was flying over friendly troops on the ground, General Castle refused to jettison his bombs to gain speed.
 All of the crew, except General Castle and the pilot were able to escape before the plane exploded.

 His Congressional Medal of Honor citation reads: